itzram01/Argoverse-Trajectory-Prediction-LSTM/README.md

 ![Argoverse](https://img.shields.io/badge/Dataset-Argoverse_v1.1-blue?style=for-the-badge)

 ## 📌 Strategic Overview
 Trajectory prediction is a cornerstone of Autonomous Vehicle software architecture.
 This repository contains **Phase 1** of an end-to-end trajectory forecasting pipeline built on the Argoverse dataset.
-The objective is to predict the surrounding vehicles(gents) motion forecasting.
+The objective is to predict the surrounding vehicles(Agents) motion.

 In phase 1, the target is to establish a robust mathematical and data-engineering foundation—solving for spatial coordinate normalization, resolving heavy I/O bottlenecks, and establishing a Sequence-to-Vector LSTM baseline to evaluate geometric displacement errors.